-The data in this PUF can be used to develop national 2022 event-level estimates for the U.S. civilian noninstitutionalized population on dental visits as well as expenditures, and sources of payment for these visits.
-The weight assigned to each dental visit reported is the person-level weight of the person who visited the dentist.
-If a person reported several visits, each visit is assigned that individual's person-level weight.
-Estimates of total visits are the sum of the weight variable (PERWT22F) across relevant event records while estimates of other variables must be weighted by PERWT22F to be nationally representative.
-For example, the appropriate estimate for the mean out-of-pocket payment per dental visit can be represented as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the PUF):
+The data in this PUF can be used to develop national 2022 event-level (i.e., monthly) estimates for the U.S. civilian noninstitutionalized population on expenditures and sources of payment for home health care medical provider visits.
+The weight assigned to each home health care medical provider event reported is the person-level weight of the person who was visited.
+If a person had several events reported, each event is assigned that individual's person-level weight.
+Estimates must be weighted by PERWT22F to be nationally representative.
+For example, the appropriate estimate for the overall mean out-of-pocket payment per month of care is computed as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file):

+$$(\sum W_j X_j)/(\sum W_j)$$

+, where

-$(\sum W_j X_j)/(\sum W_j)$ , where, $W_j = PERWT22F_j$ (full year person weight for the person associated with event j), and $X_i = DVSF22X_i$ (amount paid by self/family for event j)
+$$W_j = PERWT22F_j \qquad \text{(full-year person weight for the person associated with event j) and}$$

+$$X_j = HHSF22X_j \qquad \text{(amount paid by self/family for event j)}$$

 Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN, R, or SPSS.
-The tables below contain the event-level estimates for several key variables on this file.